RoboCOIN: An Open-Sourced Bimanual Robotic Data Collection for Integrated Manipulation: Conclusion, Limitations and Future Work

-We present RoboCOIN, a large-scale multi-embodiment dataset which integrates \numembodiments robotic platforms, over \numdemonstrations demonstrations, with \numtasks tasks and multiple scenarios.
-RoboCOIN introduces a hierarchical capability pyramid comprising trajectory-level, segment-level, and frame-level annotations, enabling structured learning from high-level concepts to low-level control.
-To facilitate dataset construction, we develop CoRobot, an integrated data processing framework featuring a Robot Trajectory Markup Language (RTML) for automated trajectory quality assessment, a semi-automatic annotation toolchain, and an out-of-the-box robotic platform for unified multi-embodiment control and data management.
-Extensive experiments demonstrate RoboCOIN's effectiveness in enhancing VLA model performance across diverse bimanual platforms, with hierarchical annotations and RTML significantly improving task success rates.
+In this work, we present \textbf{RoboCOIN}, a \textbf{large-scale multi-embodiment bimanual} dataset that unifies \textbf{\numembodiments robotic platforms}, over \textbf{\numdemonstrations demonstrations}, \textbf{\numtasks tasks}, and \textbf{\numscenarios scenarios} into a single benchmark.
+RoboCOIN bridges critical gaps in bimanual manipulation research by offering unprecedented hardware diversity and a hierarchical capability pyramid for structured learning.
+Complementing the dataset, we introduce \textbf{CoRobot}, an integrated pipeline powered by RTML for trajectory quality assessment, a semi-automatic annotation pipeline, and a unified platform for control and data management.
+Extensive experiments show that RoboCOIN significantly enhances multi-embodiment adaptability, hierarchical reasoning, and data quality for robotic learning, providing a solid foundation for future research in multi-embodiment bimanual manipulation.